How to Create Your Business Identity: Address and Phone

 Cell Phone Options

 Today, having a cell phone is easy and allows you to be accessible when you're not in the office (which can be a good or bad thing depending on how much you work).
-Like your landline, you can get a business number to your existing phone service, or use an online service to create a business line that forwards to your cell phone.
+Like your landline, you can get a business number added to your existing phone service, or use an online service to create a business line that forwards to your cell phone.

 Other Business Phone Options